rafasz/light-dark-mode/README.md

-# Light and Dark Mode
+# :sun_with_face: Light and Dark Mode :new_moon:

-Project to demonstrate how to switch between dark and light mode by using a CSS data-theme
+Project to demonstrate how to switch between light and dark mode by using a CSS data-theme